gwicke/socketmachine.c/README.md

 # socketmachine.c
-Old (~2007) fun project implementing sync-looking stackless async code using continuation passing.
+Old (~2007) fun project implementing sync-looking libev async code using continuation passing.
 The implementation (ab)uses (GC)C macros and computed gotos, in the spirit of [Duff's device][duff].

 See [the SM_CALL implementation][call] and [how it is used][use]: